abpframework/abp/docs/en/Community-Articles/2023-09-23-CMS-Kit-Demo/POST.md

 ### Dynamic Pages with Style and Script Integration

-*Products* pages showcase the flexibility of CMS Kit's [Pages Feature](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Pages), allowing for dynamic content creation, style customization, and script integration.
+*Products* pages showcase the flexibility of the CMS Kit's [Pages Feature](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Pages), allowing for dynamic content creation, style customization, and script integration.
 Your website can now truly reflect your unique brand and content style.

 You can create pages with dynamic URLs on the admin side: